waku-org/OpChan/app/README.md

 ### Getting Started

-1. **Connect Wallet**: Click "Connect Wallet" and approve the Phantom wallet connection
+1. **Connect Wallet**: Click "Connect Wallet" and approve the wallet connection
-2. **Verify Ordinals**: The app will check if your wallet contains Logos Operator Bitcoin Ordinals
+2. **Verify ENS**: The app will resolve your ENS name (if any) and mark your account as ENS-verified
 3. **Browse Cells**: View existing discussion boards on the dashboard
 4. **Create Content**: Create new cells, posts, or comments (requires Ordinals)
 5. **Moderate**: Cell creators can moderate their boards